-Bwindi Impenetrable National park is located in the south western part of Uganda in the districts of Kabale, Kisoro and the park is covered by a rain forest and is a home to the Gorillas with more than half of the worlds Gorillas staying here.
-The park has four sectors namely Buhoma sector, and Ruhija sector located in the north, Nkuringo sector and Rushaga sectors located in the south.
-All sectors have been habituated for gorilla tracking and they boost a number of gorilla families that can be tracked.
+Bwindi Impenetrable National park is located in the southwestern part of Uganda in the districts of Kabale, Kisoro and the park is covered by rain forest and is home to the Gorillas with more than half of the worlds Gorillas staying here.
+The park has four sectors, namely Buhoma sector, and Ruhija sector located in the north, Nkuringo sector and Rushaga sectors located in the south.
+All sectors have been habituated for gorilla tracking, and they boost a number of gorilla families that can be tracked.
 Choosing any of our Gorilla safaris will offer you an option to visit gorillas and with more time do any other trips available.
 Click here for more about Safaris.

-Rushaga sector boost the highest number of Habituated gorillas groups compared to any other sector in Bwindi.
+Rushaga sector boasts the highest number of Habituated gorillas groups compared to any other sector in Bwindi.
 The sector has Mishaya gorilla family, Kahungye Gorilla Family, Bweza Gorilla Family, Busingye Gorilla Family and Nshongi Gorilla Family.
 These are all habituated and ready to be tracked.
 All the sectors combined boost up to 40 Gorilla permits available for tracking per day and with each gorilla group allowing 8 people for tracking per day.
-Also Rushaga has two other families of Bikyingi and Bushaho which are for Habituation experiences.
+Also, Rushaga has two other families of Bikyingi and Bushaho, which are for Habituation experiences.

-This was by far the largest gorilla group in Bwindi and boosted over 36 Gorilla members in the Family, and over the course of the years the group has broke up twice to form the now Mishaya and Bweza Gorilla Families.
-Currently the group has 25 members with Nshongi as the dominant silverback heading the group and other 3 sub silverbacks, 4 blackbacks, 7 Adult females and 6 juveniles and 4 infants.
-This group being the largest also makes it a beauty for visitors as they get to see many members of the family, which provides as very interesting experience
+This was by far the largest gorilla group in Bwindi and boosted over 36 Gorilla members in the Family, and over the years the group has broke up twice to form the now Mishaya and Bweza Gorilla Families.
+Currently, the group has 25 members with Nshongi as the dominant silverback heading the group and other 3 sub silverbacks, 4 blackbacks, 7 Adult females and 6 juveniles and 4 infants.
+This group being the largest, also makes it beauty for visitors as they get to see many members of the Family, which provides a very interesting experience.

-This group was originally a member of the nshongi Gorilla group and in 2010 there were flights and Mishaya the silverback split to create its own group, the silverback managed to break away with 7 members, the group is famous for its fighting nature and over the course of the years it has managed to attract other members (female) with the number now shooting up to 12 members and 3 infants.
+This group was originally a member of the nshongi Gorilla group.
+In 2010 there were flights and Mishaya the silverback split to create its group, the silverback managed to break away with 7 members, the group is famous for its fighting nature and over the years it has managed to attract other members (female) with the number now shooting up to 12 members and 3 infants.

-This originally broke away from Nshongi Gorilla Family with 8 members in 2013 and while park authorities through this group would reconcile with Nshongi and join back, it failed to do so and was opened up to the general public for tracking.
+This initially broke away from Nshongi Gorilla Family with 8 members in 2013.
+While park authorities through this group would reconcile with Nshongi and join back, it failed to do so and was opened up to the general public for tracking.
 The group and consists of 1 silverback, 2 infants and the others being females and juveniles.
-This is by far the most exciting group to watch by visitors as its goes about its day to day activities in the park.
+This is by far the most exciting group to watch by visitors as it goes about its day to day activities in the park.

-This group was habituated in 2011 and opened for tracking and by then had 27 members, not even after a year the group through flights and misunderstandings split to create the Busingye group.
-The group now remains with 13 members with the silverback Rumansi and followed by 2 black backs Rwigi and Ruhamuka, females and juveniles.
+This group was habituated in 2011 and opened for tracking and by then had 27 members, not even after a year, the group through flights and misunderstandings split to create the Busingye group.
+The group now remains with 13 members with the silverback Rumansi and follows by 2 black backs Rwigi and Ruhamuka, females and juveniles.

-It’s the process where mountain gorillas are trained to get used to humans, the process takes several years of train with a team of well trained Gorilla rangers and doctors, the takes up to 4 hours per day with the Gorillas, there are two families for habituation i.e. Bikyingi gorilla family and Bushaho gorilla family.
-Bikyingi family is located in Rushaga and has 21 members with 1 Silverback 2 sub adults, 9 females and 9 infants while Bushaho family located farther south close to Nkuringo sector has 8 individuals with 1 silverback called Bahati, 1 black back, 3 adult females, 1 sub adult, 1 juvenile and 2 infants.
-The head of this group is Bahati who was a former member of Nkuringo Gorilla Family.
+It’s the process where mountain gorillas are trained to get used to humans, the process takes several years of the train with a team of well trained Gorilla rangers and doctors, the takes up to 4 hours per day with the Gorillas, there are two families for habituation, i.e. Bikyingi gorilla family and Bushaho gorilla family.
+Bikyingi family is located in Rushaga and has 21 members with 1 Silverback 2 sub-adults, 9 females and 9 infants while Bushaho family located farther south close to Nkuringo sector has 8 individuals with 1 silverback called Bahati, 1 black back, 3 adult females, 1 sub-adult, 1 juvenile and 2 infants.
+The head of this group is Bahati, who was a former member of the Nkuringo Gorilla Family.

 Encounter Africa safaris will help you book this trip and will ensure that everything goes well.
-To book this tour contact us and send through our booking form.
-Once you send through the inquiry we will check availability on the Uganda Wildlife system and check if permits are available.
-Once we find availability we will send you a quote for you to confirm.
-Booking gorilla permits requires you to book in advance, as they are limited in number.
-On a day Rushaga sector has 40 permits available for the 5 Gorilla groups with each group tracked by a maximum of 8 people.
-If you contact us in time Encounter Africa Safaris will ensure that you have the tour arranged for you to your specifications.
+To book this tour, contact us and send through our booking form.
+Once you send through the inquiry, we will check availability on the Uganda Wildlife system and check if permits are available.
+Once we find availability, we will send you a quote for you to confirm.
+Booking gorilla permit requires you to book in advance, as they are limited in number.
+On a day the Rushaga sector has 40 permits available for the 5 Gorilla groups with each group tracked by a maximum of 8 people.
+If you contact us in time, Encounter Africa Safaris will ensure that you have the tour arranged for you to your specifications.

-There are many accommodation places to stay based on depending on your budget, with budget, mid range and luxury accommodations all available.
-For budget and camping Nshongi Camp, Rushaga Havens Lodge while Mid range accommodation we have Rushaga Gorilla Camp, Ichumbi Gorilla Lodge and Luxury accommodation we have Rushaga Valley Lodge, Gorilla Safari Lodge and Chameleon Hill Lodge.
+There are many accommodation places to stay based on depending on your budget, with a budget, mid-range and luxury accommodations all available.
+For budget and camping Nshongi Camp, Rushaga Havens Lodge while Mid-range accommodation we have Rushaga Gorilla Camp, Ichumbi Gorilla Lodge and Luxury accommodation we have Rushaga Valley Lodge, Gorilla Safari Lodge and Chameleon Hill Lodge.

-Also you can stay in accommodations around Kisoro and Nkuringo side of Bwindi with accommodations like travelers Rest Inn and Nkuringo Bwindi Gorilla Lodge respectively.
+Also, you can stay in accommodations around Kisoro and Nkuringo side of Bwindi with accommodations like travellers Rest Inn and Nkuringo Bwindi Gorilla Lodge respectively.